McCoy, Bills overcome Colts for OT win in snow

 Brissett then connected with Doyle for what would have been the go-ahead two-point conversion, but an offensive pass interference penalty on Kamar Aiken forced the Colts to attempt a tying extra point from 43 yards out.
 Adam Vinatieri’s kick just cleared the cross bar.

-Colts safety Matthias Farley intercepted Bills backup quarterback Joe Webb at the Buffalo 28 with 43 seconds left in regulation, but Vinatieri’s 43-yard field-goal attempt sailed wide left.
+Colts safety Matthias Farley intercepted Webb at the Buffalo 28 with 43 seconds left in regulation, but Vinatieri’s 43-yard field-goal attempt sailed wide left.

+“I‘m so disappointed and sick for these guys.
+They played their butts off, they played their hearts out and they deserved better,” Colts head coach Chuck Pagano said.
+“End of the game, that’s on me.
+We should’ve won that thing.
+I’ve got to get the ball on the right hash for Vinnie.”

 The weather affected nearly every aspect of play.
 The passing game was minimized.
 Runners struggled to gain footing.
 Placekicking was a challenge that required several players to clear the turf before an attempt.
 Punts landed softly in the snow.